 Many clubs have a code of conduct which specifies their expectations from parents and spectators during a match.
 It may be similar to the following recommendations:

+A breach of the club’s code of conduct may result in disciplinary action for parents and/or players.
 We hope you found this article on appropriate parent sideline behaviour useful.
 At Australian Sports Camps, we focus on skill building and strengthening positive behaviours in players, like good sportsmanship.
 Our school holiday activities run over 3 days for boys and girls of all skill levels, aged 6 – 16 years.
 For all enquiries, please contact us on 1300 914 368 or at firstname.lastname@example.org.